sam-ludlow/access-linker/README.md

 # access-linker
-Link Microsoft Access to SQL Server Backend
+Link Microsoft Access to SQL Server Backend.

+## Notes
+- If tables do not have a PK you will get a pop up from Access, just click OK.
+Warning the pop up may end up hidden behind another window and you wouldn't know (apears to hang).
+- You may have problems running & compiling due to problems with office component versions

 ## Usage